Dharmil2684/DotSlash-7.0/README.md

 3. Test your changes thoroughly to prevent regressions.
 4. Submit a pull request detailing the changes made and the problem solved.

-## License

-This project is licensed under the [License Name] License.
-See the LICENSE.md file for details.

 ## Feedback